carlosrodfern/blog/content/post/techdebt.md

 TD.
 The TD appears when the component that was not designed for efficiency begins to increase the operational cost or show unacceptable latencies.
-It was not designed for efficiency because the data volume was low originally and designing for efficiency required more effort.
+It was not designed for efficiency because the data volume was originally low and designing for efficiency required greater effort.

-Following guidelines and standards contributes to keep maintainability by enforcing code testability, technology adequacy, acceptable efficiency (in most cases), robustness, and readability.
+Following guidelines and standards contributes to keeping maintainability by enforcing code testability, technology adequacy, acceptable efficiency (in most cases), robustness, and readability.
 Following such guidelines and standards is a non-functional requirement.
-As a result, any code that deviates from that fails to meet non-functional requirements as well, and it is classified as TD (Ilkiewicz and Letouzey 2012).
+As a result, any code that deviates from them fails to meet non-functional requirements as well, and it is classified as TD (Ilkiewicz and Letouzey 2012).

 In addition to the degradation caused by iterative incremental